-Learning activities for this class will include, but not limited to, instructor's guided discussions, lectures, paper writing on topical issues, individual and group presentations, and tests.
+Learning activities for this class will include, but not limited to, instructor's guided discussions, lecture, lab and field practical experience, individual and group presentations, assignments, and tests.
 Participation in class learning activities is highly encouraged and will have a significant effect on the final grade.
-Critical thinking approach in addressing agricultural business organization at the regional, state, national and global levels will be emphasized.
+Critical thinking approach in addressing issues related to insect pests and other arthropods will be emphasized.